 It is recommended that the board holders are made of solid materials with cushioned areas around the boards covering the metal parts of the equipment.
+The Umpire committee recommends thee "Gorilla" Board holder that is designed for the UMAB boards and complies with the requirements of ITF HQ.

 Heights should be adjustable to the nearest 3cm as indicated by the competitor.
 Holders should be set up sequentially with sufficient distance on either side of holders such that it will allow competitors good access to the machine and it is against a solid wall or braced in a circle against each other.